Geosyntec/conda_init/readme.md

     ![Download repo as zip.](img/download_zip_cursor.png)
 2. Extract it
 3. Open the extracted directory
-4. Rename the file `install_miniconda_for_user.txt` to `install_miniconda_for_user.bat`.
+4. Rename the file `install_latest_miniconda_for_user.txt` to `install_latest_miniconda_for_user.bat`.
-   If this makes you squeamish - which is not unreasonable - here are the contents of the file:
+   If this makes you squeamish - which is not unreasonable - here are the contents of the file (you can/should check them yourself before running the .bat) which you can run manually in cmd prompt if you prefer:

     ```bash
     @echo off